-In an extrusion process with high moisture over 35 percent, temperatures exceeding 140 degrees C, and high pressure and shear, globular proteins like soybean meal and wheat gluten can be dispersed to form a continuous melt.
-In this fluid state, the protein flows like a liquid, but if subjected to lower temperatures, becomes laminar and cross linking occurs.
+In the extrusion process, the globular proteins (soy bean meal, wheat gluten, etc.) when processed in the presence of high moisture (> 35 percent), temperatures exceeding 140 degrees-C, pressure and high shear can be dispersed to form a continuous melt.
+In this fluid state, the protein flows like a liquid, but if subjected to lower temperatures the flow becomes laminar and cross-linking occurs.

-If the protein matrix is allowed to flow continuously at low temperatures, it forms stream lines (cross-bonding).
-Once it exits the die, the water evaporates and leaves small voids within the cross-linked structure.
-Therefore, depending on the type of protein and process conditions (water content, screw speed, screw configuration), one can control the type of structural integrity of the feed.
+If the protein matrix is allowed to flow continuously at low temperatures, it will form stream lines (crossbonding).
+Once it exits the die, the water will evaporate leaving small voids within the cross-linked structure.
+Therefore, depending on the type of protein and the process conditions (water, screw speed, screw configuration), one can control the type of structural integrity of the feed.
 This is of particular importance if the objective is to change protein attributes like solubility and overall physical integrity.

-Proteins are denatured in the extruder, which is believed to improve their digestibility by exposing the molecules to more enzyme access sites.
-The protein denaturation is usually measured based on protein solubility in water or aqueous solutions.
-Lower solubility is indicative of a high-shear process in which more protein is denatured.
+Proteins are denatured in the extruder, and this is believed to improve their digestibility by exposing the molecules to more enzyme-access sites.
+The protein denaturation is usually measured based on the protein solubility in water or aqueous solutions.
+Lower solubility is indicative of high shear process at which more protein is denatured.
 However, some proteins may not require high shear to be denatured or have low solubility.
-An example of this is wheat gluten, which can be denatured at low screw speeds.
+An example of this is wheat protein (gluten), which can be denatured at low screw speeds.